International-GNSS-Service/SLM/doc/source/commands.rst

 |

-.. _routine_install:

 install
 ~~~~~~~

+.. django-admin:: routine install

-The install routine runs the initial :ref:`routine_deploy` routine as well as the
+The install routine runs the initial :django-admin:`routine deploy` routine as well as the
-:ref:`routine_import` routine.
+:django-admin:`routine import` routine.
 In addition it asks you to create a superuser account.

 Run this routine on a fresh database if you have a bunch of site logs to import.